-Regardless of religion or culture, we find superstitions all over the world & people who believe in them in each country.
-It is no different in Egypt but Egyptian superstitions vary from different parts of the country.
-Egyptian superstitions apply to virtually all aspects of life.
-Many of them relate, for example, to being pregnant and having a baby.
+Regardless of religion or culture, people all over the world have superstitious beliefs.
+Egyptians are no exception.
+Superstitions in Egypt vary from place to place throughout the country and pertain to virtually all aspects of life.
+Many of them relate, for example, to pregnancy and children.
 Others are superstitions about everyday life.
-Below you will find the most popular superstitions that Egyptians believe.
+Below you will find some superstitions that are common across Egypt.

-The most interesting figure in Egyptian belief is a genie.
-This type of ghost can be found in the Book of One Thousand and One Nights and many more.
-A special type of genie are; afarit - astral beings characterized by power and malice.
-They are often considered to be the materialization of the soul of a person who died suddenly and was not buried.
-Their manifestation is also considered to be small air traumas that manifest for a few seconds at the edge of the desert.
-Other genies have a good temperament and may even end up in paradise, just like humans.
+Many Egyptians believe in genies – supernatural beings akin to Western ghosts or fairies.
+This type of spirit is mentioned in Islamic literature dating as far back as the eighth century, including in the book One Thousand and One Nights and others.
+A special type of genie is the afarit – a powerful, malicious demon.
+Some people consider them to be the soul of a person who died suddenly and was not buried.
+They are often “seen” in mirages that manifest for a few seconds at the edge of the desert.
+Other types of genies have good temperaments and may even end up in paradise, just like humans.

-The belief in the "evil eye” is described in the Koran, but it is also popular in many countries around the world.
-You will hear about the "evil eye" in the countries of the Middle East, North Africa, Greece and Romania, among others.
-The Egyptians believe that when something good happens to them, they will get some good luck.
-However, another person may give them the "evil eye" and bring them bad luck.
-When an Egyptian buys a new car, and it breaks down a few days later, it is a sign that it was caused by the envy of someone, for example; neighbours.
-If someone falls ill unexpectedly, the Egyptians will often explain it with the "evil eye".
-In fact, the "evil eye" is the answer to all kinds of misfortunes that befall the Egyptians.
+The “evil eye” is described in the Koran, but the concept is common in many countries around the world.
+Many Egyptians believe that when something good happens to them, it is a result of good luck.
+However, bad luck is just as easy to come by if someone gives them the evil eye.
+For example, if an Egyptian buys a new car and it breaks down a few days later, it is thought to have been caused by the envy of someone such as a neighbor.
+If someone falls ill unexpectedly, Egyptians will often blame the evil eye.
+In fact, the evil eye is thought to be the reason for all kinds of misfortunes that befall Egyptians.

-Touching the wood has a similar effect to the hand of Fatima and the eye of the prophet, protecting against human envy.
-When an Egyptian tells others about his achievements, listeners will often tell him to touch something wooden to avoid the negative effects of the "evil eye".
+Touching wood has a similar effect to the hand of Fatima and the eye of the prophet, protecting against human envy.
+When Egyptians tell others about their achievements, listeners will often tell them to touch something wooden to avoid the negative effects of the evil eye.

-This is one of the funniest Egyptian superstitions.
-The Egyptians say that when the flip-flops are turned upside down, evil is brought home.
-Therefore, they make sure that they always put them down correctly and do not accidentally knock them over.
-Then no evil will enter their home and they can feel safe.
+You might think this is an entirely modern superstition, but in fact, it’s as old as any other.
+Egyptians say that when flip-flops (or other shoes) are turned upside down, evil is brought home.
+Therefore, they make sure that they always put them down right side up and do not accidentally knock them over.
+That way, evil can’t enter their home and they can feel safe.

-It is also unlucky to leave scissors open.
-If someone puts the scissors out of the way, he will bring home some misfortune.
-For this reason, it is also inadvisable to open and close scissors unnecessarily.
-Playing with scissors like this hurts the bad genies, and they later come to take their revenge and therefore bring bad luck to people.
-Many people in Egypt also say that leaving the scissors open or playing with them heralds quarrels in the immediate vicinity, e.g. between spouses, and therefore always put the scissors closed to avoid quarrels.
+In Egypt, it is considered unlucky to leave scissors open.
+Similarly, it is inadvisable to open and close scissors unnecessarily.
+Playing with scissors like this hurts the bad genies, and they later come to take their revenge, bringing bad luck.
+Many people in Egypt also say that leaving scissors open or playing with them heralds quarrels in the immediate vicinity, such as between spouses.
+Keeping scissors closed therefore prevents fighting.

-There is a stereotype that all Arabs and Muslims dream only of having a son.
-They don't want to have daughters, and even if they do, they don't pay attention to them.
-In Egypt, having a son is important primarily because he ensures the continuity of the surname and thus the family.
-Moreover, it is the sons who are responsible for caring for the elderly parents and, if necessary, for the maintenance of the family, including parents and sisters.
-However, according to the rules imposed by the Koran, it is having daughters that brings people happiness and prosperity.
+There is a stereotype that Arabs and Muslims dream of having only sons.
+They don't want daughters, and if they do have them, they don't pay attention to them.
+In Egypt, having a son ensures the continuity of the surname and thus the family.
+Sons are responsible for the support of the family, including parents and sisters if necessary.
+However, according to the Koran, having daughters is what brings people happiness and prosperity.

-In Egypt, happiness can also be ensured by crossing the threshold with the right foot.
-The superstitious Egyptians, on the other hand, believe that the left foot should never cross the threshold.
-Because why tempt fate if entering the house with your right foot can bring you a bit of luck?
+In Egypt, happiness can be ensured by crossing the threshold with the right foot.
+The superstitious Egyptians believe that the left foot should never cross the threshold first.
+Why tempt fate if entering the house with your right foot can bring you a bit of luck?

-Street vendors still practice the custom of kissing money earned on the first bout of the day (Arabic, istiftah).
-Then they put it on their forehead.
-It is a way of thanking God for the first money they earn and hoping that God will allow them to earn more throughout the day.
+Street vendors still practice the custom of kissing the money earned on the first sale of the day (istiftah in Arabic).
+Then they touch it to their forehead.
+It is a way of thanking God for the first money they earn and praying that God will allow them to earn more throughout the day.

 Egyptians and Muslims in general avoid displaying pictures and photos of people and animals on the walls of their houses.
-The interior walls are usually decorated with paintings depicting still life, landscapes and verses from the Koran.
-This is due to the belief that angels do not stay in places where there are pictures of living creatures hanging.
-And if angels do not enter the house, there will be no joy, happiness or harmony.
+The interior walls are usually decorated with still lifes, landscapes and verses from the Koran.
+They believe that angels do not stay in places where there are pictures of living creatures hanging, and if angels do not enter the house, there will be no joy, happiness or harmony.